thehack904/RetroIPTVGuide/INSTALL.md

 .\uninstall_windows.ps1
 ```

-**What the uninstaller does (Windows):**
-- Stops and removes the NSSM service
-- Removes the Python virtual environment
-- Deletes the Windows Firewall rule (port 5000)
-- Lists remaining Chocolatey packages
-- Prompts whether to uninstall **all Chocolatey packages (including Chocolatey itself)**
+**Each uninstaller stops its service, removes environment files, and cleans logs.**
 ⚠️ To completely remove the project, manually delete the project folder after uninstalling.
 ---

 ## License
 Licensed under CC BY-NC-SA 4.0.
-See LICENSE for details.
+See `LICENSE` for details.

 ---

 ⚠️ **Initial BETA Notice**
-This project is currently in **BETA**.
-It should **not** be exposed directly to the Internet or used in production without additional hardening.
+This project is currently in **BETA** and should **not** be exposed directly to the Internet or used in production without additional hardening.